Baldeabdoullah/Baldeabdoullah/README.md

 ![Vue js and Laravel developer](https://github.com/Baldeabdoullah/Baldeabdoullah/blob/main/artificial-intelligence-g9823ed4c8_1280.jpg)

 Passionate about technology and digital, I help companies to highlight their internet profiles by creating websites.
-For more than a year, I have been developing websites with HTML, CSS, BOOTSTRAP, JAVASCRIPT.
+For more than 3 year, I have been developing websites with HTML, CSS, BOOTSTRAP, JAVASCRIPT.
 I have to my credit eleven websites made.

 ## Stats